samliu21/nytec-app/UserDocumentation.md

 Make sure to check your junk or spam inboxes!
 If you still don't receive an email, please contact me at sam4button@gmail.com and I'll work with you on the problem as quickly as I can.

+3. How do I receive notifications?

+Go to `Settings > Notifications > Expo Go > Allow Notifications`.
+Then logout and log back in.